 - Lutuin ang maja blanca mixture gamit ang katamtamang apoy.
 Kapag kumukulo na, lutuin ng 5 pang minuto para mas maluto pa ang nilagay nating gata.

 - Pagkatapos ng 5 minuto, babaan ang apoy saka ilagay ang slurry.
 Haluin muna ito bago ilagay para walang lumps.
-Haluin ang maja blanca mixture habang nilalagay ang slurry.
+Haluin ang mixture habang nilalagay ang slurry.
 Mabilisan dapat ang galaw sa step na ito dahil mabilis rin lumapot ang mixture.
 Lutuin pa ito ng 8 – 10 minuto at haluin paminsan-minsan.

 - Ilipat ang maja blanca mixture sa lalagyan pagkatanggal sa apoy dahil mabilis it mag-set.
 Pantayin ang ibabaw gamit ang spatula.
 Palamigin ito o ilagay sa ref.

 - Para sa budbod toppings, ilagay ang sepal sa kawali at lutuin gamit ang mababang apoy.
 Haluin ito paminsan-minsan para hindi masunog.
 Kapag light brown na, saka ilagay ang asukal.
 Lutuin ito hanggang matuyo at maging golden brown.